Home | Manufacturers | Resources | Storefront | FAQs | About

 3. Strip about 3/16" (5mm) of insulation from the center wire.

-4. Twist the shield strands together and cut them to the length of the center wire's insulation.
+4. Twist together the strands of the shield.
+Cut them so they reach only to the end of the center wire's insulation.

 5. Pre-tin the conductors